AdrianMoPe/Tecnicas-de-Aprendizaje-Automatico/Activity_1/README.md

   ![(Fig 3)]( https://github.com/AdrianMoPe/Tecnicas-de-Aprendizaje-Automatico/blob/master/Activity_1/Fig3.png)

- The outliers are the row 124 and, maybe, the row 19.
+ The outliers are the row 124(125 in our data.csv) and, maybe, the row 19(20).